EnergyMashupLab/NIST-CTS-Agents/README.md

 Building and Running
 -------

-See the [HowToDevelop](HowToDevelop) directory for the tooling and development environment.
+See the [documentation](https://github.com/EnergyMashupLab/NIST-CTS-Agents/blob/documentation/docs/README.md) directory for the tooling and development environment.

 Authors
 -------